Ryuko Hira: Career

 HMI group signed a Memorandum of understanding (MOU) with the government of Uttar Pradesh, about their hotel development businesses, at the UP Global Investor Summit 2023 held in Lucknow, Uttar Pradesh, India, on 11 February 2023.
-The MOU involves developing 30 chain hotels and acquiring existing national hotel operations in commercially-viable business and tourism destinations.
-In conjunction with U.P.'s economic and tourism growth plans, this is an investment of ¥130 billion (US$1 billion x ¥130) and approximately 10,000 jobs.
+The MOU involves developing 30 chain hotels and acquiring existing national hotel operations in commercially viable business and tourism destinations.
+In conjunction with U.P.'s economic and tourism growth plans, this is an investment of ¥130 billion and approximately 10,000 jobs.

 Social contributions

-Hira has been elected to many advisory councils and appointed to roles across several organisations in Japan.
-He became the first Indian director of the Japan-India Association in June 2004.
-He is also the representative director of Sai Hira India Foundation, an organization which attempts to benefit Japan and India through tourism, economics, philosophy, and culture.

-He has actively promoted Indian culture and its traditional values in Japan.
+Hira has supported cultural and philanthropic projects in Japan associated with Indian traditions and firms.
 He sponsored five Hindu prayer halls across Japan, which provide community service by cooking food for the homeless.
-Hira's association with Sathya Sai Publications Japan, inspired by Sri Sathya Sai Baba and his teachings, is of great importance to him.
+Hira's association with Sathya Sai Publications Japan, inspired by Sri Sathya Sai Baba and his teachings.